jdcalvelli/odin-recipes/README.md

 # odin-recipes
-The Odin Project, Project 1: Recipes
+The Odin Project, Project: Recipes

 The first project in The Odin Project course on Full Stack Development, which was focused primarily on practicing the implementation of basic HTML elements.